google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 }
 ```

-In the class you just created, override `createDomInternal_`.
+Now, inside `CustomMarkerSvg`, override `createDomInternal_()`.
 This method is in charge of creating all dom elements for the marker.
 Add a new path element for when the cursor is on a block:

 ```js
   /**